Character Creation

 • Starting Bonus: Add 1 die to Awareness, then add 1 to either Sage or Swiftness

-• Starting Talent: Uncanny Reflexes - Once per Sequence you can automatically dodge one attack without rolling.
+• Starting Talent: Uncanny Reflexes — Once per Encounter you can automatically dodge one attack without rolling.

 • Life Point Bonus: 3